The 10 best AI app builders in 2026 (Tested & reviewed)

 - AI-generated prototypes: Quickly spin up working app demos from short text prompts.

-- Editable code with live preview: Adjust the generated code and instantly see results.
+- Editable code with live preview: Adjust the generated code and see instant visual results.

 - Pre-built layouts and UI components: Speed up ideation with ready-made elements like forms and navigation.